Bee bole

-A bee bole is a cavity or alcove in a wall (the Scots word bole means a recess in a wall) for bee keeping.
+A bee bole is a cavity or alcove in a wall (the Scots word bole means a recess in a wall) for beekeeping.

 A skep is placed in the bee bole.
 Before the development of modern bee hives (such as the design published by Lorenzo Langstroth in 1853), the use of bee boles was a practical way of keeping bees in some parts of Britain, although most beekeepers kept their skeps in the open covered by items suitable for the purpose, such as old pots or sacking.
 The bee bole helped to keep the wind and rain away from the skep and the bees living inside.
-Bee keeping was a very common activity in the past before sugar became plentiful and affordable as a sweetener.
-Demand was also high for beeswax for candles, especially from the prereformation churches, cathedrals, and abbeys; tithes and rents were often paid in honey and/or beeswax, or even bee swarms.
+Beekeeping was a very common activity in the past before sugar became plentiful and affordable as a sweetener.
+Demand was also high for beeswax for candles, especially from the pre-reformation churches, cathedrals, and abbeys; tithes and rents were often paid in honey and/or beeswax, or even bee swarms.